 Several hotels in the area offer shuttles to and from the airport at no additional cost.
 Check with your hotel to see if this option is available to you.

 Taxis charge a flat rate of $32 to South Beach and $22 to Downtown from MIA.
 There is no fee for sharing a taxi so you can always split the cost with another person.
-For the record, most Miami taxis do not accept credit cards.
+For the record, although many Miami taxis do not accept credit cards, recently that is starting to change.
+Check with individual companies before riding whether they do or not.

 Know of any other ways to get to MIA on the cheap?
 Let us know in the comments!